 I may use comedy in this article when I compare Waste Management to magicians, although to be frank, the company has proven its expertise in making your curbside trash vanish while you're at work, and then turn around and create usable forms of energy with it.
 Can you do that?
 I didn't think so.

-Here are three ways the company provides energy using landfill gas:
+Here are three ways the company provides energy, using landfill gas, as:

-1. Electricity – generating electricity at power plants located either at our land-fill or at a nearby business.
+1. Electricity – generating electricity at power plants located either at their landfills or at a nearby business.

-According to the Renewable Brochure linked above, between all of Waste Management’s renewable energy offerings, including landfill gas, it will produce enough electricity to power two million homes by the year 2020.
+Waste Management’s renewable energy offerings, including landfill gas, will (it says) produce enough electricity to power two million homes by the year 2020.
 Amazingly the company is already making tremendous progress as it is more than halfway there, producing enough for 1.2 million homes. via OwnThisStockForever

 The following section was also part of our 2007 posting on this subject: